bhavinmoriya/Bhavin-Moriya/README.md

 # My Portfolio

-I am Bhavin.
-I teach Mathematics at The University of Vicosa.
-I am pretty excited about learning Data Science.
-I believe that data tells us more than just numbers, it helps us understand our users and their desires and a lot more.
+I am Assistant Professor at The Federal University of Vicosa.
+I have been teaching Mathematics since Nov - 2015 at the same university.
+I have been learning Data Science and ML for the last two year.
+I have done quite a few projects, as you can see in My Portfolio and Kaggle.
+I am very excited to apply my knowledge in industry and prove my knowledge useful.
+I possess independent and goal-oriented way of working, quick perception and ability to work in a team or solo.
+I am looking for a career with an innovative and dynamic environment.
+I am a team player with excellent quantitative abilities.
+I like learning new things, and I learn quickly.
+I have the ability to explain complicated issues to a wide variety of audiences.

  I shall be sharing some of my projects here.

 # Project 0 : Basics
 1. [Introduction to PySpark](https://www.kaggle.com/bhavinmoriya/introduction-to-pyspark)